mrpep/bashcentral/README.md

 Sometimes I want to find a recent bash command and it's hard because first I need to find the computer where I ran it.

-What if commands get logged into a single remote place and then I can search with an UI commands from all my computers?
+What if commands get logged into a single remote place and then I can use an UI to search commands from all my computers?

 That's what bashcentral is about.
 The requisite is that you need a Nextcloud server where to store the logs.